Luteal phase: everything you need to know about this period of the menstrual cycle

 The corpus luteum is created by theempty shell of the ovum, i.e. a mature ovarian follicle.
 It is a temporary endocrine gland that produces progesterone to make the uterus welcoming and ready for a future embryo.

-How long is the luteal phase?
+How long does the luteal phase last?

-Unlike the lfollicular phase (the period when follicles develop), its duration does not change.
+Unlike the follicular phase (the period when follicles develop), its duration does not change.
 On average, it lasts 14 days, regardless of how long your cycle lasts.
 For some women, it can last from 13 to 15 days, but this is rarer.
 It's important to have a normal cycle length: it indicates that your body is working well and that you're in good health.

 If you have a short luteal period, i.e. less than 11 days, this is called luteal insufficiency.
 The same applies if progesterone levels are too low (i.e. less than 0.5 ng/ml).
 In the case of a short luteal period, the chances of conceiving are much lower, and in some cases nil, since embryo implantation is impossible.
 Since progesterone levels are too low, the uterus cannot be ready for pregnancy, as the uterine lining is evacuated before the embryo has had time to implant.